Duan-JM/awesome-papers-fewshot/REMAIN_SORTED_PAPER.md

 - [ ] [arXiv 2020] MAD-X: An Adapter-based Framework for Multi-task Cross-lingual Transfer
 - [ ] [arXiv 2020] Self-Training with Improved Regularization for Few-Shot Chest X-Ray Classification
 - [ ] [arXiv 2020] Combining Deep Learning with Geometric Features for Image based Localization in the Gastrointestinal Tract
-- [ ] [arXiv 2020] Meta-Learning of Neural Architectures for Few-Shot Learning
 - [ ] [arXiv 2020] SSM-Net for Plants Disease Identification in LowData Regime
     * disease in agricultural
 - [ ] [arXiv 2020] Learning to Extrapolate Knowledge: Transductive Few-shot Out-of-Graph Link Prediction